Creek's End Family & Friends,

 Here is what is happening at Creek’s End…

-So much happened last week!
-The building shell is almost complete, so work will begin on the inside soon.
-The prayer garden is coming along as well.
-To date we have raised over $120,000 of the $150,000 needed to complete our projects.
+To date we have raised over $125,000 of the $150,000 needed to complete our projects.
+Take a look around and see the progress of the new building and the prayer garden.
 We will continue to leave this fund open until we raise the needed money to finish.
 You can still use the REACHING envelopes on Sundays or give at the Giving Kiosk or online.

 Our mentoring efforts have expanded to two high schools